morashid92/Huge/README.md

 4. Create a new fearure branch: git checkout -b "name of your branch"

-5. , do your work and push.
+5. do your work and push changes to master.
 Then send a PR.